Snowflake-Labs/terraform-provider-snowflake/pkg/resources/manual_tests/safe_delete_operation/safe_delete_operation.md

+[//]: # (TODO[SNOW-2043814]: Create the acceptance test for this using the terraform plugin testing framework with custom resource fulfilling the requirements to run such test)
 # Safe delete operation

 Because of the limitations of terraform plugin testing framework, we cannot test the safe delete operation